pulp/squeezer/README.md

 To run the tests, you can either call `make test`, or `make test_<playbook_name>` to only run a specific one.
 To perform codestyle linting and ansible sanity checks, run `make lint sanity`.

-To (re-)record tests or run live tests, you first need to setup a pulp instance, with it's connection details configured in `tests/playbooks/vars/server.yaml`.
+To (re-)record tests or run live tests, you need a running pulp instance.
+Two common ways to provide that development server are explained below.

+!!!
+Warning
+    Do not use a production instance, as the tests might perform destructive actions.

+### Recording tests against a Pulplift Vagrant environment

+A full vm installation of pulp can easily be achieved by using [pulplift](https://github.com/pulp/pulp_installer/blob/master/docs/pulplift.md).
+It is recommended to use one of the sandbox installations.
+When the vm is up, you need to configure its connection details in `tests/playbooks/vars/server.yaml`.
+Squeezer tests can now be run with:

++```
+make livetest
++```

+The fixtures for the `file_remote` test can be recorded with:

++```
+make record_file_remote
++```

 ### Running tests against a Pulp in one container